Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Avoid heat sources above 40°C (radiators, drying cabinets, fire, etc.)

-Always remove the sole after use and let it air out - moisture that remains drastically shortens the life of both the sole and the shoe.
+Always remove the sole after use and let it air out – moisture that remains drastically shortens the lifespan of both the sole and the shoe.

-Treat the boots regularly with natural wax or grease to keep the leather resistant to water and wear.
+Treat your boots regularly with natural wax or grease to keep the leather resistant to water and wear.

-If the boots are to be stored for a longer period of time, it is especially important to treat them beforehand.
+If the boots are to be stored for a longer period of time, it is extra important to treat them beforehand.

 For boots with cellular rubber or similar materials: